iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 5 reviews"/>
 </p>

+> I have had this app on my phone for 8 months.
+So far it has given me no warnings of COVID-19 exposure.
+I truly think that is a godsend.
+Or a blessing.
+Great app.<br> :date: __2021-06-21 17:44:03__

 > Love this app keeps me updated daily without any effort from me<br> :date: __2021-05-18 02:07:36__

 > Keep me everybody else safe 🙂 💓♥️♥️♥️♥️♥️♥️♥️♥️<br> :date: __2021-05-02 14:15:56__